buchgr/bazel-remote/README.md

 $ docker run buchgr/bazel-remote-cache:tmp-amd64 --max_size 5 --dir /your/path/to/data
 ```

-### ARM Support
+### ARM64 docker image

-Bazel remote cache server can be run on an ARM architecture (i.e.: on a Raspberry Pi).
+Bazel-remote can also run on ARM64 architecture devices, for example on a Raspberry Pi.

-To build for ARM, use:
+To build a docker image for ARM64:

 ```bash
 $ bazel build :bazel-remote-image-arm64-tarball && docker load -i bazel-bin/bazel-remote-image-arm64-tarball/tarball.tar